civic-data-design-lab/16_11.S947/week9/09_part2_front_end_environments.md

 #### In Class Example

-Display standing up of [D3 map of US Counties](http://bl.ocks.org/mbostock/4060606).
-Your homework will be based on this exercise.
+Display standing up of [D3 map of US Counties](http://bl.ocks.org/mbostock/3306362).
+Your homework will be based on this Bl.ock example.

 #### Server-side JavaScript